79 personalized tasks for

 No sitemap found in your robots.txt.

 We checked the robots.txt file for brad.im but couldn't find an XML sitemap.
-Specifying your XML sitemaps in your robots.txt file ensures that search engines and other crawlers find and access it easily each time they access your website.
+Specifying the location of your XML sitemaps in your robots.txt file ensures that search engines and other crawlers find and access it easily each time they access your website.

-Learn more about adding your XML sitemap to your robots.txt file here.
+Learn more about adding your XML sitemap to your robots.txt file.

 If you haven't created a sitemap yet, we recommend you generate one for your site and submit it through both Google Search Console and Bing Webmaster Tools.
 Usually, your XML sitemap would be found at brad.im/sitemap.xmlMake sure to only include the pages you want search engines to crawl, so leave out any that have been blocked in a robots.txt file.
 Avoid using any URLs that cause redirects or error codes and be consistent in using your preferred URLs (with or without www.), correct protocols (http vs. https) and trailing slashes.